NickLauerman/Getting-and-cleaning-data-project/Prompt.md

 1. a tidy data set as described below,
 1. a link to a Github repository with your script for performing the analysis, and
 1. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called _CodeBook.md_.

-You should also include a _README.md_ in the repo with your scripts.
+1. include a _README.md_ in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.